Scalar field dark energy models: Current and forecast constraints: Current constraints

-Finally, we can interpret these observational constraints in terms of fundamental parameters of physical models for thawing dark energy.
-For example, for the massive scalar field model discussed above, the result $w_0=-0.908\pm 0.035$ implies a scalar field mass $m/H_0=0.8\pm 0.2$, where $H_0=2.13h\times 10^{-33}$ eV, an initial value for the scalar field $\phi_{\rm i}/M_{\rm Pl} \simeq 0.55$, and that the field amplitude has changed by about 8\% from its initial value until today (purple curves in Fig.~\ref{fig:evol}).
-The 95\% upper bound on the scalar mass is $m<1.6\times 10^{-33}$ eV.
+Eighth, we can interpret these observational constraints in terms of fundamental parameters of physical models for thawing dark energy.
+For example, for the massive scalar field model discussed above, the result $w_0=-0.904^{+0.034}_{-0.033}$ implies a scalar field mass $m/H_0 \simeq 0.82\pm 0.13$, where $H_0=2.13h\times 10^{-33}$ eV, an initial value for the scalar field $\phi_{\rm i}/M_{\rm Pl} \simeq 0.55$, and that the field amplitude has changed by about 8\% from its initial value until today.
+The 95\% upper bound on the scalar mass is approximately $m<1.55\times 10^{-33}$ eV.
+As discussed in Sec.
+II, such a small scalar mass is technically natural in pNGB models of ultra-light axions.

+Finally, we note that the 2.9$\sigma$ discrepancy between the best-fit \wphicdm\, model and $\Lambda$CDM is smaller than that for the two-parameter $w_0w_a$ model, \refedit{for which} \refcite{DESIDR2} found a 4.2$\sigma$ discrepancy from $\Lambda$CDM for a subset of these datasets (excluding the large-scale structure and strong lensing constraints) when using wide, flat priors on $w_0$ and $w_a$.
+This is to be expected, since the latter parameter space is not constrained to track these thawing models.